Skip to main content

 Most of the time, people who have pancreatitis need to be treated in the hospital.
 If pancreatitis is severe, you may need to be treated in an intensive care unit (ICU).

-Your care team may ask you to stop taking Moujaro if you develop pancreatitis.
 Right now, it’s not clear whether it’s safe to restart Mounjaro if you’ve developed pancreatitis while taking the medication.
-So if you develop pancreatitis, you may need to switch to a different type of diabetes medication.
+So, if you develop pancreatitis, you may need to switch to a different type of diabetes medication after you recover.

 The bottom line

 Pancreatitis is a serious health problem in which the pancreas becomes inflamed.
 There have been reports of people developing pancreatitis while taking Mounjaro.
 But it’s not clear yet if Mounjaro causes pancreatitis.
-Mounjaro hasn’t yet been studied in patients who had pancreatitis.
-Your healthcare professional will assess your risk factors for developing pancreatitis to determine if Mounjaro is the best choice for you.
-If you have symptoms of pancreatitis while taking Mounjaro, stop the medication and contact your healthcare professional right away.
+Contact your healthcare team right away if you develop pancreatitis symptoms while taking Mounjaro.

 why trust our exports reliability shield